 Overview of Progent's Ransomware Forensics Investigation and Reporting Services in Phoenix

-Activities associated with forensics analysis include:
+Services involved with forensics include:

-- Inventory all encrypted devices
+- Inventory all compromised devices

 - Parse Outlook PST files

-- Analyze attachments
+- Analyze email attachments

 - Extract URLs from messages and check to see whether they are malicious